MAAV-Software/ros-tutorial/README.md

 - **Topics:** Nodes can publish messages to a topic as well as subscribe to a topic to receive messages.

+## New Terminal Window in Docker
+As you work through the ROS Tutorial, you will find that it is sometimes necessary to run a process (e.g. `roscore`) in one window and run another process (e.g. `rosrun turtlesim turtlesim_node`) in another window.
+This process is slightly more complicated than simply opening a new window due to our use of Docker containers.
+There are a couple of options depending on how much time you would like to invest into setting up and learning new tools.
+The ideal option is tmux (see **Docker Toolbox + WSL + tmux** above), but if you would rather not go through the process of seting that up, you can do the following:
+1. Run your docker container using the steps in **ROS Tutorial Steps** below
+2. Open a new terminal (e.g. Docker Quickstart Terminal, WSL, etc.) and run `docker ps` to see the currently running containers
+3. Copy the container ID
+4. Run `docker exec -it <container_id> bash` where `<container_id>` is replaced with the container name you copied in step 3
+5. Now you should have a new terminal connected to the same Docker container
+6. Make sure to run `cd /tutorial` and `source /opt/ros/melodic/setup.bash` in your new terminal

 ## ROS Tutorial Steps
 **NOTE:** If you are using **vcxsrv** as mentioned in **GUIs in Docker** above, **XLaunch** needs to be running and **docker-compose.yml** needs to have the DISPLAY variable set with your IP Address before running the Docker container.
 If XLaunch is not running, find **config.xlaunch** that you saved and run it.